 Bay View and South Side

 Head even further south and Grant Park is one of a string of parks that dot the shoreline throughout the southern Milwaukee suburbs of St. Francis, Cudahy and South Milwaukee.
-It is the second largest park in Milwaukee County, and it's the home of the Seven Bridges Trail, a beautiful walk along the ravine featuring Lannon stone paths and foot bridges galore.
-Secure takeout from Tsing Tao, 5765 S. Packard Ave., and enjoy any number of the gorgeous picnic spots available in the park.
-Once you're done eating and sunbathing, take a walk on the trails, where you'll find yourself among enormous native beech trees, astride creeks and secluded areas, as well as along the shore of Lake Michigan.
+It is the second largest park in Milwaukee County, and it’s the home of the Seven Bridges Trail, a beautiful walk along the ravine featuring Lannon stone paths and foot bridges galore.
+Secure takeout from Tsing Tao, 5765 S. Packard Ave. (note: it's closed on Tuesdays) , and enjoy any number of the gorgeous picnic spots available in the park.
+Once you’re done eating and sunbathing, take a walk on the trails, where you'll find yourself among enormous native beech trees, astride creeks and secluded areas, as well as along the shore of Lake Michigan.

-There's also nearby fare to carry out, including falafel, chicken and lamb wraps from Casablanca, a caprese panino or fresh salad from the Beerline Cafe, 2076 N. Commerce St. or even a poke bowl like the Mango Tango or Spicy Tuna from Freshfin Poke, 1806 E. North Ave.
-Balzac, 1716 N. Arlington Pl., offers portable cheese plates, including the Classique, Extraordinaire, and Vegan.
-Each one comes with bread and crackers.
-Perfect for a picnic.
+There's also nearby fare to carry out, including the delicious cheesy artichoke panini or pesto melt from Fuel Cafe, 818 E. Center St., falafel, chicken and lamb wraps from Casablanca, 728 E. Brady St., a caprese panino or fresh salad from the Beerline Cafe, 2076 N. Commerce St.. or even a poke bowl like the Mango Tango or Spicy Tuna from Freshfin Poke, 1806 E. North Ave.

 If you're downtown, there are numerous places to stock your picnic basket, including the Milwaukee Public Market, 400 N. Water St., where you can purchase anything from cheese and sausage to sandwiches, salads or sushi.
-However, just minutes from downtown is one of my favorite spots: The Tandem, 1848 W. Fond du Lac Ave., You can't beat great fried chicken for a picnic, and this version comes in a paper bag so it stays hot and crispy.
+However, just minutes from downtown is one of my favorite spots: The Tandem, 1848 W. Fond du Lac Ave., You can't beat great fried chicken for a picnic, and this version comes in a paper bag so it stays hot and (remarkably) crispy.
 An entire bird with the chef's choice of sides is just $26 and comes in your choice of Memphis (spicy) or Georgia styles.
-Either is crispy and delicious, so there won't be any regrets.
+Either is worth eating, so there shouldn't be any regrets.

-Of course, stopping at Glorioso's Italian Market, 1011 E. Brady St., for picnic supplies is a no brainer.
-It's one of the most perfect places to grab a basket full of goodies for a weekend day at the lakefront.
+No matter what day it is, stopping at Glorioso’s Italian Market, 1011 E. Brady St., for picnic supplies is a no-brainer.
+It’s one of the most perfect places to grab a basket full of goodies for a weekend day at the lakefront.
 There are sliced cheeses and meats at the deli.
 Smoked salmon dip and tapenade are great grab and go options for spreading on crackers, and made-to-order salads are also a hit.
-Add a bit of Belgioso burrata with a loaf of Sciortino's bread and you've got an Italian feast waiting to happen.
+Add a bit of BelGioioso burrata with a loaf of Sciortino’s bread and you’ve got an Italian feast waiting to happen.

 A picnic is a surefire way to beat your Monday blues.
-If you're on the near North Side of town, the deli at Outpost Natural Food Cooperative, 100 E. Capitol Dr., has plenty of delicious salads, sandwiches and spreads to choose from.
-I'd recommend the Tuscan kale salad if it's available, as well as a tub of Martha's Pimiento Cheese with crackers.
+If you’re on the near North Side of town, the deli at Outpost Natural Food Cooperative, 100 E. Capitol Dr., has plenty of delicious salads, sandwiches and spreads to choose from.
+I'd recommend the Tuscan kale salad if it's available, as well as a tub of cheese spread, some olive tapenade or charcuterie to enjoy with crackers.
 Grab what you like and head over to the Estabrook Beer Garden about a mile or so east.
 Enjoy a few brews, dance to a polka, or simply enjoy the sound of the rushing Milwaukee River which lies adjacent to the beer garden.